aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D22

+Wrapped up styling for my personal portfolio.
+Made it fully responsive for mobile, mid-sized screens, and desktop.
+Read some more in Cracking the Coding Interview.

 ### R1D21

 Continued styling the about section for my personal portfolio mobile design.
 Read some more in Cracking the Coding Interview.